ramnezer/herodium-auto-security-system/README.md

 that appear in the list if you need to do so for some reason.

-The text file is located in
+The text file located in

 $ /opt/auto-clamIPS/auto-clamav/ignore_list.txt